JonStratton/belagos-builder/README.md

 Run the script that starts making the VMs.

-	./make_vms.sh
+	./create_grid.sh

 This will:
 1. Make a keepass file to store Glenda's password.
 1. Download 9front for the CPU architecture.
 You can also pass in an ISO as a filename alternatively.
 1. Attempts to make the file server (fsserve) based in the ISO with qemu and expect.
-1. Attempts to configure fsserve.
+1. Attempts to configure fsserve as a cpu serve.
-	a.
-This is a delicate step due to curses problems with expect.
-If it stalls here (probably on "bootargs"), kill the script.
-Then restore the post install backup (cp img/9front_fsserve.img_back img/9front_fsserve.img) and try again (expect expect/fsserve_configure.exp bin/run_fsserve.sh).
-1. This will also create a small disk for out Authentication server (authserve) and runner scripts for the rest of the servers.

-All the other servers depend on the file server to boot(via PXE).
-So in one terminal run the the file server.
+When this is done, we will need to run the base installer.
+In one terminal, boot fsserve to a prompt:

 	./bin/run_fsserve.sh -curses

+In another terminal, run the following drawterm command.
+This will login to the fsserve and run rc/fsserve_build.rc as "glenda".
+The script:
+1. Sets up basic networking.
+1. Adds a static route for all IPv6 traffic.
+This is needed for our darknet connection.
+1. Sets up the rest of the servers to boot via PXE.

+	/opt/drawterm/drawterm -G -h 192.168.9.3 -a 192.168.9.3 -u glenda -c "/mnt/term/`pwd`/rc/fsserve_build.rc"

+Once this is done, reboot the fsserve.
+As all the other servers depend on the file server to boot(via PXE), make sure fsserve is running in another terminal before the next step.

-After fsserve is booted and at a prompt, we can how try to configure the auth server:
+We can how try to configure the auth server:

-	expect expect/authserve_configure.exp bin/run_authserve.sh
+	create_grid/authserve_configure.exp bin/run_authserve.sh

 Once this is done, we can now run our authserve normally